EmpDG: Multiresolution Interactive Empathetic Dialogue Generation: Introduction

-In this paper, we propose a multi-resolution adversarial empathetic dialogue generation model, named EmpGAN, to address above challenges through generating more appropriate and empathetic responses.
-To capture the nuances of user feelings sufficiently, EmpGAN generates responses by taking both coarse-grained sentence-level and fine-grained token-level emotions into account.
-The response generator in EmpGAN dynamically understands the emotions along with a conversation to perceive the user's emotion states in multi-turn conversations.
-Furthermore, an interactive adversarial learning framework is augmented to take the user feedback into account thoughtfully, where two interactive discriminators identify whether the generated responses evoke the emotion perceptivity regarding both the dialogue history and the user emotions.
+In this paper, we propose a multi-resolution adversarial empathetic dialogue generation model, named EmpDG, to address above challenges through generating more appropriate and empathetic responses.
+To capture the nuances of user emotions sufficiently, EmpDG generates responses by jointly taking coarse-grained dialogue-level emotions and fine-grained token-level emotions into account.
+The multi-resolution emotions are the prerequisites of the response generator to perceive the user's nuanced emotion states.
+Furthermore, we propose an interactive adversarial learning framework to augment the user's feedback thoughtfully, where two interactive discriminators are designed to identify whether the generated responses evoke the emotion perceptivity regarding both the dialogue history and the user's emotions.
+Conducted on a benchmark dataset \textsc{EmpatheticDialogues}, extensive experimental results have verified the effectiveness of the EmpDG in terms of both content quality and empathy quality.
+We also find that the EmpDG outperforms state-of-the-art baselines significantly.

-In particular, the EmpGAN contains an empathetic generator and two interactive inverse discriminators.
-The empathetic generator is composed of three components: (1) A semantic understanding module based on Seq2Seq neural networks which maintain the multi-turn semantic context.
-(2) A multi-resolution emotion perception model captures the fine- and coarse-grained emotion factors of each dialogue turn to build emotional context.
-(3) An empathetic response decoder combines the semantic and emotional context to produce appropriate responses in terms of both the context and the emotion.
-The two interactive inverse discriminators additionally incorporate the user feedback and the corresponding emotional feedback as inverse supervised signal to induce the generator produce a more empathetic response.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a multi-resolution neural network.
-It considers multi-granularity (sentence-level and token-level) emotion factors in perceiving contextual emotion flow. \item We propose an interactive adversarial network, including two interactive discriminators to give semantic and emotional training signals, respectively.
-Advantageously, the user feedback is an effective posterior signal to induce the generator's behaviour.
-To the best of our knowledge, this is the first time an adversarial network is introduced into the empathetic conversational system. \item Experiments show that EmpGAN improves the performance of empathetic dialogue in terms of both content quality and empathy quality by a large margin, compared to the state-of-the-art baseline models.
-In particular, the distinctiveness on the DailyDialog dataset is increased up to 129\%. \end{itemize}
+In general, our main contributions are summarized as follows: \begin{itemize} \item We propose a multi-resolution adversarial neural network, which considers multi-granularity emotion factors in the dialogue context. \item To induce the response generation from users' feedback, we propose an interactive adversarial learning network with two interactive discriminators. \item Experiments show that EmpDG significantly outperforms state-of-the-art baselines in terms of both content quality and empathy quality in the empathetic dialogue generation. \end{itemize}

-\section{Related work}
+\section{Related Work}